 Check the Meter Reading

-Observe the first 2 of the last 3 digits at the far right.
+Observe the last 2 digits at the far right of your meter display.
 If they stop moving, the leak is coming from inside the house or the irrigation system past the house valve.
 If the digits continue to increase, it’s most likely a leak in the water service line between the water meter and the house valve.
 If your irrigation system is connected before the house valve, it could also be an irrigation leak.
 For further assistance with detecting leaks and making repairs in the water service line past the water meter, contact a licensed plumber.
 Customer are responsible for repairing leaks downstream of the water meter.